-I love watching crows and ravens, and they are relatively easy subjects to model in miniature for scale scenes.
+Crows are relatively easy subjects to model in miniature for scale scenes.
 Their range of natural poses allows them to be perched in trees or set observing parts of your scene.
 You can model miniature birds from a range of sculpting materials.
-The crows shown here have been modelled from lightweight air dry clay, which allows them to be realistically perched on thin branches.
+The crows shown here have been modeled from lightweight air dry clay, which allows them to be realistically perched on thin branches.

 To begin making your miniature crow or raven you will need to work out the relative size you need for your particular scale.
-Common crows have a body length of 12 - 21 inches (30-52cm) with a wingspan of 36 inches (1m).
-Ravens have a body length of roughly 25 inches, with a correspondingly larger wing span of up to 39-59 inches (1-1.5m)
+Common crows have a body length of 12 to 21 inches (30 to 52 centimeters) with a wingspan of 36 inches (a little under 1 meter).
+Ravens have a body length of roughly 25 inches, with a correspondingly larger wing span of up to 39 to 59 inches (1 to 1.5 meters).

-Work from a photo or model if possible, good reference photos of crows are available from several birding sites.
-I suggest you start with a basic standing crow for your first attempt at modelling them in small scales.
+Work from a photo or model if possible.
+Good reference photos of crows are available from several birding sites.
+You should start with a basic standing crow for your first attempt at modeling them in small scales.
 Once you have experience with wings, beaks and tail feathers, you can adapt your crow models for different poses.

 Materials for Making Miniature Bird Models

-Lightweight Air Dry Clay - I use Delight Clay or Martha Stewart Air Dry Crafters Clay, which is similar but slightly more expensive. - with their marshmallow like texture, these air dry clays are easily brushed into textured shapes.
+Lightweight Air Dry Clay: Use Delight Clay or Martha Stewart Air Dry Crafters Clay (which is similar but slightly more expensive) With their marshmallow like texture, these air dry clays are easily brushed into textured shapes.
 These light weight air dry clays will need a protective painted coating.
 Light weight air dry clay is best worked on a piece of glass or tile to keep the clay clean.
 To prevent the clay from drying out as you work, remove very small amounts of clay from your carefully sealed stash for each stage of the build.
 Use a soft paint brush to blend the joins between sections.
 Keep the open package of air dry clay in a resealable bag with the air removed and only take out tiny amounts for each step.
 The clay can be kept for several years if you occasionally insert a dampened paper towel into your resealable bag.

 02 of 09